varabyte/kobweb-site/site/src/jsMain/resources/markdown/docs/concepts/foundation/Routing.md

 }
 ```

+> [!TIP]
+> An unspecified name, `"{...}"` in this case, tells Kobweb to use the name of the slug normally generated from the
+> file name (i.e. `product-details` in this specific case).

-It's not expected that many sites will ever use a catch-all route, but in the above case, you could use the captured
+It is not expected that many sites will ever use a catch-all route, but in the above case, you could use the captured
 value as a way to encode fluid details of a product, perhaps with sub-routes contextually depending on the product type.

 For example, the above page could handle `/store/products/home-and-garden/hoses/19528`,